vibhor98/Slack_bot/README.md

 1. `discover.py` checks whether the bot is working or not.
 Moreover, it tells us the id of our bot associated with the slack.
 2. `vibhor_bot.py` starts the bot.
 3. `source.sh` contains all the api tokens.
 4. `lang_translator.py` translates the script into any language specified by the user.
 Works on the google translator module named as `googletrans`.
-It is one of the best features
+It is one of the best features that gives the user a sense of multilinguality.
+It is highly beneficial for the professionals having trouble in speaking local languages.

 ## Basic Features
 1. This bot notifies the user about the messages (public or private) in which the user is @mentioned or tagged.